 - Our Local Offer directory: where you can search for local and national services and organisations that offer support to children and young people with additional needs and disabilities and their families.

 - The carers guide to support: carers look after family, partners or friends in need of help, the care they provide is unpaid.
 While all parents must provide care to their child, parents who have a child or children with additional needs and/or disabilities may have additional care responsibilities.
 Parent carers are entitled to support which will benefit both themselves and their child.
-This includes information about carers assessments, emergency cards and local support organisations.
+This includes information about parent carer assessments, emergency cards and local support organisations.

 - Support for siblings and young carers: advice and information about the support available locally and nationally for sibling carers, as well as suggestions for activities for siblings to do together.